 There are severe limitations on using financial aid to pay for summer study abroad programs.
 Generally, if you are receiving federal loans as part of your financial aid, you may be able to use these loans depending on several factors.
 The Office of Financial Planning can advise you on this topic.

 Georgetown students may study in just about any part of the world!

 Note: Georgetown College policy prohibits students from studying abroad in countries with an active US State Department Travel Warning.
 Visit the US State Department website from an up to date list.
 Georgetown College strongly suggests that students do not study abroad in countries with an active Travel Alert.

 No, you can take a program with courses taught in English.
 However, there are programs that are taught in the native language of non-English speaking countries, if you want to experience and practice a foreign language.

-If you intend the credits to count toward your major, minor, or general education requirements, you must receive the approval of your faculty advisor.
+If you intend the credits to count toward your major, minor, or general education requirements, you must receive the approval of your faculty advisor and/or the department chair(s) over the area(s) in which you are earning credit.
 Otherwise, you can use the credit hours as electives.